 The following is a list of standards we will adhere to for summer camp this year:

 - All staff and volunteers will be vaccinated

-- All staff and campers will be encouraged to self-quarantine for 14 days prior to and during travel to camp
+- All staff and campers are encouraged to self-quarantine for 14 days prior to and during travel to camp

 - All campers will be dropped off at the campsite to avoid being on a bus with a large number of people